ngageoint/mage-server/README.md

 ### Upgrading MAGE server

-Upgrading the MAGE server essentially consists of the same process as [installing for the first time](#install-mage-server-release-packages).
+Upgrading the MAGE server essentially consists of the same process as [installing for the first time](#install-mage-server-packages).
-1. As above, download the package tarballs for the desired version.
+1. As above, install the desired versions of the packages.
-2. Stop your current MAGE server if it is running.
+1. Stop your current MAGE server if it is running.
-3. *_[BACK UP YOUR DATABASE](https://docs.mongodb.com/manual/core/backups/)!_* (You already do that regularly, right?)
+1. *_[BACK UP YOUR DATABASE](https://docs.mongodb.com/manual/core/backups/)!_* (You already do that regularly, right?)
-5. Start your new MAGE server, which will automatically run any database [migrations](#mage-database-setup) present in the new version.
+1. Start your new MAGE server, which will automatically run any database [migrations](./service/src/migrations) present in the new version.

 ## Building from source